variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-and-opportunistic-infections.md

 Each year, more and more patients come in having either just received a diagnosis of an infection like Lyme, Epstein-Barr, or Candida; or having been diagnosed with it for years yet nothing else has worked.

-There is more than one approach we can take with Chinese medicine, but a key point to the approach that I take — which has proven successful — is changing the body’s ecosystem so that it’s no &nbsp;longer a good host for these pathogens.
+There is more than one approach we can take with Chinese medicine, but a key point to the approach that I take — which has proven successful — is changing the body’s ecosystem so that it’s no longer a good host for these pathogens.

 ### Acupuncture and Chinese herbs for Infections